Manuscript Wish List

 -

-Voicey, upmarket MG that feels like a classic the moment it's released
+MG: Voicey, upmarket books that feel like classics the moment they're released

 -